agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 -->

 ## Introduction [WORK IN PROGRESS]

+### PLAN
+- should we do everything in gridworld or also include irl bandits? main benefit or IRL bandits is speed. maybe we should do it for beliefAgent to speed up inference

+- should include a formal exposition of what we are doing. explain inference over a few different params. inferOffPolicy: give as data a series [(s,a)].

+p(U / siai) = p(U) PI( p(ai / si,U) )
+where p(ai / si,U) = C(ai ; si U)

+belief case.

 Previous chapters exhibited models for planning in MDPs and POMDPs.
 This chapter shows how we can add a few lines of code to our agent models in order to infer the agent's beliefs and utilities from their observed behavior.

 ## Conditioning on a single action